cdsteinkuehler/beaglebone-universal-io/README.md

 with some I/O pins configured by default at boot, this overlay will likely change to match.

+The provided config-pin utility is intended to assist with  setting up the various pin modes and querying the current pin state.
+If you wish to setup the pins manually, or to know what is happening behind the curtain, keep reading.

 To control the gpio pins, you may use the sysfs interface.
 Each exported gpio pin has an entry under /sys/class/gpio/gpioNN, where NN represents the kernel gpio number for that pin.
-I hope to write a utility to control pin multiplexing and GPIO setup that doesn't require mapping BeagleBone pin numbering to kernel gpio numbers, but in the mean time you can find the list created for you in the status file of the device tree overlay:
+If you have forgotten the BeagleBone pin to kernel gpio number mapping, you may refer to the list created for you in the status file of the device tree overlay:

     root@arm:~# cat /sys/devices/ocp.*/cape-universal.*/status
      0 P9_92                    114 IN  0